 |Photo of Messerschmitt Bf.109 with the dripping oil from the damaged engine.|

 If you are not impressed with that Bf 109 with the shot-up windscreen, below is one from the Allied side with a little better contrast to show what a shot-up windscreen looks like.

 There's a story to this picture, might as well tell it.

 It was a strike on Chichi Jima.
 This Avenger made it back and ditched safely near the US fleet.
 Only the pilot, Bob King, was aboard when he ditched.
-The other two crew members had bailed out after a midair collision with a 2nd Avenger took off part of the wing (flown by Bob Cosbie, which spun into the sea killing all aboard).
+The other two crew members had bailed out after a midair collision with a 2nd Avenger that took off part of the wing (the other plane was flown by Bob Cosbie, and spun into the sea killing all aboard).

 Jesse Naul was flying a 3rd Avenger and saw everything:

 "I was behind Cosbie's plane.
 Suddenly, antiaircraft fire shot Cosbie's right wing off.